Skip to main content

 Which meta tag fields does the plugin add?

-The plugin adds: SEO Title (recommended ≤ 60 chars), Meta Description (recommended ≤ 160 chars), Keywords (comma-separated), and Canonical URL.
+The plugin adds: SEO Title (recommended ≤ 60 chars), Meta Description (recommended ≤ 160 chars), Keywords for editorial workflows and content audits, and Canonical URL.
 Each field includes inline character-count guidance and validation helpers.
+Google does not use the meta keywords tag as a ranking signal.

 Are there character limits enforced on meta titles and descriptions?